dart-lang/language/accepted/future-releases/abstract-external-fields/implementation-plan.md

 [experiment flag]: https://github.com/dart-lang/sdk/blob/master/docs/process/experimental-flags.md

+This feature is only enabled when null-safety is also enabled.
+A tool should emit an error message and stop if an attempt is made to enable this feature without null-safety.

 The experiment flag will be required during the period where the feature has not yet been released, so it may be implemented incompletely and there may be breaking changes to the static and dynamic properties